 - not allow conditions to develop on their land that will contribute to the spread of a wildfire; - remove invasive alien plants that create large fuel loads or cause fires to burn intensely; and - take steps to fireproof their property and possessions.
-These apply especially to those living on the edge of open areas or in close proximity to fire prone areas.
+These apply especially to those living on the edge of open areas or near fire prone areas.